plewis/plewis.github.io/phylogenetics/lab-ape.md

     rtreeshape(10,20,model="yule")

 That spits out a summary of the 10 trees created, but what we really wanted was to know the Colless index for each of the trees generated.
-To do this, use the R command <tt>sapply</tt> to call the apTreeshape command <tt>colless</tt> for each tree generated by the <tt>rtreeshape</tt> command:
+To do this, use the R command `sapply` to call the apTreeshape command `colless` for each tree generated by the `rtreeshape` command:

     sapply(rtreeshape(10,20,model="yule"),FUN=colless)
       [1] 38 92 85 91 73 71 94 75 72 93